 For further information, contact any bookstore:

-The MCC libraries provide research materials and instruction in support of the College's curriculum.
+Libraries --The MCC libraries provide research materials and instruction in support of the College’s curriculum.
 Staff members are available to assist students with their research assignments and other reference questions.
-Libraries are located at the Elkhorn Valley, Fort Omaha, and South Omaha campuses.
-Current students, faculty, and staff are also welcome to use the City of La Vista Public Library at the Sarpy Center.
+Libraries are located at Elkhorn Valley, Fort Omaha and South Omaha.
+Current students, faculty and staff are also welcome to use the City of La Vista Public Library at the MCC Sarpy Center.

-Each campus library houses a collection of print and audiovisual materials including books, journals, magazines, newspapers, DVDs, videos, CD-ROMs, and audiobooks.
-The library's website includes links to more than 50 databases providing access to online books, journals, magazines, newspapers, and reference sources.
-Off-campus access to the databases is available for current students, faculty, and staff.
+Each campus library houses a collection of print and audiovisual materials including books, journals, magazines, newspapers, DVDs, videos, CD-ROMs and audiobooks.
+The library’s web page includes links to more than 40 databases providing access to online books, journals, magazines, newspapers and reference sources.
+Off-campus access to the databases are available for current students, faculty and staff.

 Other resources available to students include: